Multipart Policies and Procedures

 Fascicle.Temporary part intended to be bound with other parts to form a permanent bibliographic volume.

 Multipart.
-Current AACR2 term is Multipart Item: "A monograph complete, or intended to be completed, in a finite number of separate parts.
-The separate parts may or may not be numbered."
-Change of term to Multipart Monograph under discussion.
-Often referred to as mpms (i.e. multipart monographs) at SML.
+Current AACR2 term is Multipart Monograph: "A resource issued in two or more parts (either simultaneously or successively) that is complete or intended to be completed within a finitie number of parts (e.g., a dictionary in two volumes, three audiocassettes issued as a set)."
+Local jargon: Often referred to as mpms (i.e. multipart monographs) at SML.
 Prior to 1989 variously referred to as "book contins," "mulvls," "closed multivolume set," "multivolume monograph."

 SAR.
 Series authority record.
 Authority record created for classed together analyzed and classed separately multiparts.
 All SARs are created in OCLC as part of Yale's contribution to NACO.
 Local classification practice is recorded in local fields on the Orbis SAR after the record is downloaded from the national file.